 When dinner was finished and the dishes were clean, Grandma would give each child five small balls of yarn from the special Kraut jar and help them begin their squares.
 Then she would encourage them to be creative and make it there own.
 They played with colors, mixing them into different variations and amazing themselves and each other with the colorful combinations they came up with.

-Lori worked up a little granny star motif for me and in her note to me she wrote,
+Lori worked up a little granny star crochet pattern for me and in her note to me she wrote,

 “It is my gift to you to use, and as Grandma used to say, ‘Make it your little gift of love’.
 Grandma gave us this little gift and now it can be many! ”